 CURRENT RESEARCH PROJECTS

-Performing Lines is currently completing two longitudinal studies: the Road Work Intrinsic Impact Study, and the Blak Lines Indigneous Community Engagement Study.
-Please see below for interim findings from both bodies research.
+Performing Lines has just completed two longitudinal studies: the Road Work Intrinsic Impact Study, and the Blak Lines Indigenous Community Engagement Study.

 INDIGENOUS COMMUNITY ENGAGEMENT RESEARCH